dangtr0408/Style-Based-Conditional-FastGAN/README.md

 Note:
 - The goal of this project is to create a generator that is fast to train yet efficient to invert (see GAN inversion papers for more details).
+- I removed the conditional option later in the project to focus on improving the model's image quality.
 - This implementation achieves an FID of 42.5 for art paintings (1k images) at a resolution of 256x256.

 Highlight features: